follang/docs/docs/600_modules/_index.md

 Every file with extension `.fol` in a folder is part of a package.
 Thus every file in the folder that uses the same package name, share the same scope between each other.

-Two packages can exist in same folder however is suggested using hierarchy folders to separate packages.
+Two packages can't exist in same folder, so it is suggested using hierarchy folders to separate packages.

 ## Types